gengchaogit/llm_speedtest/README_en.md

 5. View Prefill and Decode performance comparison curves for multiple history records

 **Tip**: The history comparison feature is fully compatible with the CSV import feature, allowing you to use both methods for comparative analysis.

+### 13. View Test Details (v1.9 New)

+In the test results table, each test result row has a `View Details` button.
+Click this button to open the detail modal and view complete information about the test:

+The detail modal contains the following content:
+*   **Basic Information**: API type, model name, prompt length, output length, concurrency, test time
+*   **Performance Metrics**: Prefill time/speed, output time/speed, test status
+*   **Request Configuration**: Temperature, Top P, Max Tokens and all other request parameters
+*   **Prompt Content**: Complete prompt text with one-click copy support
+*   **Output Content**: Complete model output text with one-click copy support
+    *   For reasoning models (e.g., DeepSeek-R1), reasoning content and completion content are displayed separately
+    *   All text auto-wraps for easy reading

+**Usage Tips**:
+*   Click outside the modal or the "Close" button to close the detail modal
+*   Click the "Copy Content" button to quickly copy prompt or output content
+*   Modal content is scrollable for viewing long texts

 ## Configuration Details